stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 {{< hint note >}}
-#### <i class="fas fa-wrench"></i> [Workshop 6: "Getting Sh*t Our Library doesn't Own"](/courses/workshops/inter-library-loan)
+#### <i class="fas fa-wrench"></i> [Workshop 6: "Getting Sh*t the Library Doesn't Have"](/courses/workshops/inter-library-loan)
 {{< /hint >}}

 - As a researcher you will encounter many problems, but one of the most annoying is discovering that some other person has rudely checked out *your* book.
-Sometimes, we don't own a book or article that you want to read.
-What do you do then?
+Sometimes we don't own a book or article that you want to read.
+What do you do when these things happen?
 You have many options that won't cost you a dime.

 #### ``+ Independent work``